kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Sending A [payment] Transaction

-Sending a payment transaction happens when a user [spends]([transaction](/terms-and-concepts#spend) Kin.
-This can either be a a payment to another user (p2p) or a payment to the app itself (purchasing digital goods or content.
+Sending a payment transaction happens when a user [spends](/terms-and-concepts#spend) Kin.
+This can either be a a payment to another user (p2p) or a payment to the app itself (purchasing digital goods or content).
 These are done in the same way, and the only difference is the public address on the receiving end.
 Regardless of who is being paid, there are two ways to do this.
 You can send a whitelisted or non-whitelisted payment transaction.
 A non-whitelisted payment does not require the transaction to be sent to the server and can be sent directly from the client app and must pay a fee.
 A whitelisted transaction is build on the client, sent to the server to be [whitelisted](/terms-and-concepts#whitelisting) by the developers [operation account](/terms-and-concepts#operation-account), returned to the client and then sent off to the blockchain.

 ## Spend